-The National Association of Regional Councils (NARC) supports additional funding and local authority directed to the maintenance and improvement of freight infrastructure by establishing a dedicated funding source in the next surface transportation authorization.
+The National Association of Regional Councils (NARC) supports additional and dedicated funding and increased local authority for the maintenance and improvement of freight and shared infrastructure in the next surface transportation authorization.

-- Support a robust federal government partnership with local governments and regional planning organizations to resolve critical goods movement issues.
+- Support the federal government’s partnership with local governments and regions to address critical goods movement issues.

 - Engage directly with local elected officials, who understand the local needs, opportunities and obligations through their “on-the-ground” perspective.

-- Encourage partnerships between federal, state, regional and local government, as well as public and private industry.
+- Encourage and enable partnerships between federal, state, regional, and local government, as well as between public and private industry.

-- Allow federal funds to leverage the other monies (federal, state, private and local), especially for freight projects with impact beyond local and regional borders.
+- Allow federal funds to leverage other monies (federal, state, private, and local), especially for freight projects with impact beyond local and regional borders.

-- Allow freight-specific funding to be allocated to and used by Metropolitan Planning Organizations (MPOs) for freight planning that is coordinated with other transportation, environment and economic development planning.
+- Allow direct-allocation of freight-specific funding to metropolitan planning organizations (MPOs) for freight planning that is coordinated with other transportation, environment, and economic development planning.

-- Distribute funding on a multi- and intermodal freight system-wide basis without preference to any individual mode of transportation.
+- Distribute funding without preference to any individual mode of transportation.

-- Provide incentives to the private sector and state and local governments to improve freight infrastructure.
+- Provide and enable incentives to the private sector and state and local governments to improve freight infrastructure.

-- Support creative financing provisions and direct federal investment for freight infrastructure.
+- Support financing provisions and direct federal investment for freight infrastructure.

 - Recognize freight and goods movement as a national priority.

-- Encourage the integration of goods movement into plans that building livable/sustainable communities.
+- Encourage the integration of goods movement into plans for livable/sustainable communities.

-- Establish national proactive transportation policies that efficiently move goods to improve regional, state and local economies.
+- Establish proactive national transportation policies that help efficiently move goods to improve regional, state, and local economies.